Why is cleaning the washing machine important?

 You can find them in every kitchen, so they won’t generate any additional costs.
 What’s more, cleaning a washing machine with them is safe for human health.

 Cleaning washing machine with baking soda

-Bicarbonate, in other words - baking soda is quite a versatile substance.
-It is used mainly in the kitchen for baking purposes.
+Sodium bicarbonate, in other words - baking soda is quite a versatile substance.
+It is used mostly in the kitchen for baking.
 It is also an ingredient of many home-made cosmetics, such as face masks and scrubs.

-Cleaning your washing machine with baking soda is not a difficult activity.
-All that is needed is half a glass of baking soda, which should be put into the detergent drawer (the powder compartment).
-To wash the machine, run an empty wash cycle using the highest possible temperature (usually 90 degrees).
-The spin speed in this case is not important - it can be set to the lowest.
+Cleaning your washing machine with baking soda is not very difficult.
+Just pour half a glass of baking soda into the powder compartment and run an empty wash cycle using the highest possible temperature.
+The spin speed, in this cases is not important - it can be set to the lowest.
 If needed, you can load the machine with some towels or kitchen cloths.

 Cleaning washing machine with vinegar

 Another solution for cleaning the washing machine is vinegar.
 It is a good bleach with antistatic properties.
 It can be used to wash towels, it removes detergent residues and increases fabric’s ability to absorb water.

 Similar to baking soda, vinegar is able to remove scent.
 To clean the washing machine, pour 1-2 litres of vinegar into the detergent compartment and set a high temperature washing cycle.
 Vinegar will remove limescale, mold and bacteria.

 The only issue with this method is the strong, sour smell that might spread across the entire household.
 Ventilating the rooms, however, should quickly get rid of the scent.